Porbandar: Demographics

-According to the Census in 2011, the population of Porbander contracted 3.85% in 2011. i.e. the growth rate was negative.
+According to the 2011 census, the population of Porbander contracted 3.85% in 2011. i.e. the growth rate was negative.
 The sex ration of the city was 943 in 2011.

 Government and politics

-Porbandar City is governed by a municipal council.
-The municipality is responsible for supply of water to the city using Narmada as the main source of water supply.
-The municipality supplies around 14 MLD everyday to the city.
+Porbandar city is governed by Porbandar-Chhaya Municipal Corporation.
+The Municipal Corporation is responsible for supply of water to the city using Narmada as the main source of water supply.
+The Municipal Corporation supplies around 14 MLD everyday to the city.
 As per records available from 2008, the city had a coverage of 39% in terms of water supply connections though the coverage of distribution system was reported as 80%.
 As per another assessment in the year 2016, Porbandar ranked the lowest in terms the volume of water supplied per capita at 59 lpcd (liters per capita per day) as compared to Gandhinagar which ranked the highest at 245 lpcd.
-Municipality is also responsible for waste management in the city and generates about 66 tonnes per day of waste.
+Municipal Corporation is also responsible for waste management in the city and generates about 66 tonnes per day of waste.

-The current member of Parliament is Rameshbhai Dhaduk.
-The current member of the Gujarat Legislative Assembly is Babu Bokhiria.
+The current member of Parliament is Mansukh Mandaviya.